UselessPickles/diamondtel-m92-bluetooth/hardware/README.md

 This digital potentiometer allows the Microcontroller to control the volume of audio output the the Handset.

-### Differential Amplifier (INA105)
+### Differential Audio Driver (DRV134)

-A pair of precision amplifiers is used to produce the [differential](https://en.wikipedia.org/wiki/Differential_signalling) audio output to the Handset.
-One amplifier is configured as an inverting unity gain amplifier, and the other is configured as an non-inverting unity gain buffer.
+A differential audio driver is used to produce [differential](https://en.wikipedia.org/wiki/Differential_signalling) audio output to the Handset.

 NOTE: This component requires a +5V and -5V power supply.